glitch-daracova/omnipendium/index.md

-*Excerpts from a book I'll probably never write.*

 # The Omnipendium
 The Omnipendium is established 2024-03-07.
 It was a Thursday.
 This document will contain the ruleset for the Chaos LitRPG, as well as a wiki of locations, events, characters, and more.

+> Alternative title: *Excerpts from a book I'll never write.*

 ---